andburn/hdt-plugin-statsconverter/README.md

 - The new way the tracker treats log files means that log importing is only partially working and may need manual updating after the import.

 ## Development
 - Like all HDT plugins, when building from source you first need to add a reference to the `HearthstoneDeckTracker.exe` on your system.
 For both the plugin and test projects.
+It is also a good idea to set the *Copy Local* property of this reference to *False*.
 - The other external dependencies should be restored by [NuGet](https://docs.nuget.org/Consume/Package-Restore) automatically when you build the project.